vivienhuangg/nibble/api-spec.md

 **Requirements:**

 - the `user` identified by `user: ID` must exist.
-- If `newEmail` is provided, it must be unique among other users.
+- If `newUsername` is provided, it must be unique among other users.

 **Effects:**

-- updates the `name`, `email`, and/or `preferences` for the specified user.
+- updates the `name`, `username`, and/or `preferences` for the specified user.
 - Returns an empty object on success.

 **Request Body:**